frank038/SimpleFM/README.md

 - python3-xdg
 - python3-psutil

+Recommended:
+- xterm, or other terminals that can execute commands in the same way (xterm -e COMMAND).

 Optionals:
 - pkexec (alternatively a su/sudo method can be used)
 - udisk2 and python3-dbus.mainloop.pyqt5 (for mass storage devices)